 Rest periods will vary depending on the technique being used and your fitness level.
 Generally, rest periods should be kept to a minimum to maintain the intensity of the workout.
 For drop sets, aim for little to no rest between drops.
 For super sets and giant sets, rest for 30-60 seconds between exercises.

 While these techniques primarily focus on muscle growth and endurance, they can indirectly contribute to fat loss by increasing calorie burn during your workouts.
-However, it's essential to combine these intensity techniques with a proper diet and overall training plan to effectively lose fat.
+However, it's essential to combine these intensity techniques with a proper diet and supplementation routine, as well as a solid overall training plan to effectively lose fat.

 Before incorporating these intensity techniques into your training, consider your current fitness level, goals, and experience.
 If you're an intermediate or advanced lifter looking to increase muscle growth, endurance, or break through plateaus, these techniques might be a great addition to your training.
 However, if you're a beginner or have specific limitations, consult with a fitness professional before attempting these techniques.